Investigating Color, Shape, and Texture

 That’s because young children delight in sensory experiences.
 They explore the world around them through all their senses.
 Initially, the bright colors grab their attention.
 As they investigate, they identify the colors-red, yellow, green, and blue, and four distinct shapes.

 Preschoolers easily identify three of the four.
-The to-be-excepted circle, square, triangle.
+The to-be-expected circle, square, triangle.
 But what’s the fourth?
 An unexpected and likely less familiar shape-a plus sign.
 Having looked at the shapes, they begin exploring with their sense of touch.
 Each shape features a distinctive pattern.
 Furthermore one of each shape comes in each of the four colors.
 The shapes fit into corresponding square bases.
 Because each shape comes in all four colors, players have choices.
 They can match shapes to bases or not.

 This spurs further investigation and discovery.
 When color-matched, the shapes and bases look completely different from the high contrast combinations that mixing colors creates.
 Children see these differences best when playing on a lighted surface.